 Organization schema: put it everywhere

-Organization schema belongs on every page, injected through your base layout or template.
+Organization schema is often best placed in your base layout or template so entity details stay consistent.
 It establishes your entity — name, URL, logo, and sameAs links to your authoritative profiles on Twitter, LinkedIn, GitHub, and Crunchbase.
 AI systems use these cross-references to unambiguously identify your company across sources and merge signals correctly.

 {